Birdwatching in Newfoundland

 Initial Last Name Area Available Language

-C Ryan Bay Bulls Anytime
+C Ryan Bay Bulls Anytime English

-A Hughes St. John's Anytime English/French
+A Hughes St. John's Anytime English, French

 A couple of weeks ago my cousin and I, along with our wives, had the great pleasure of birding the Newfoundland Avalon for several days under the guidance and tutelage of Anne Hughes.
 This message is just to record publicly our thanks to Birdingpal and to Anne for her great generosity and her extensive knowledge of the birds of Newfoundland.
 Birding with her was a joy and a privilege.

-T Boland St. John's Anytime
+T Boland St. John's Weekends English

 B Kelly St. Johns Anytime English